Diamante-Smith/osticket-prereqs/README.md

 <br>

-- Next will be diving into "Departments," which is for ticket visibility
+- Next will be diving into "Departments," which is for ticket visibility, for instance, you can assign the Networking department a ticket so that only they should be able to look at it

 - Make sure you're in the "Admin Panel" -> Click on "Departments" -> Click on "Add New Department"